udaysidhu99/thecharttoppers/README.md

 - Depression 2022.xlsx: This file contains state level data of depression per 100k of state population in 2022

 ### Datasets (datasets/)
 The folder `datasets` contain the processed datasets after some of the raw data from `raw_datasets/` have been initially cleaned using Excel.
-The files in this folder are ready for import and further cleaning in the `code/` notebook using Python.
+The files in this folder are ready for import and further cleaning in the `code/` main notebook using Python.

-This folder contains the following processed files and its overview of how manual processing via Excel was done:
+This folder contains the following processed files.
+Also detailed below is an overview of how manual processing via Excel was done:
 - year_state_suicide.csv: This file contains manually processed and initially cleaned data from the CDC Wonder raw datasets, specifically 2000 to 2020 Year State Suicides.txt and 2018 to 2022 Year State Suicides.txt.
   1. The raw datasets above were merged.
 The overlapping rows of data from 2018 to 2020 were removed in the 2018 to 2022 Year State Suicides.txt.
   2. The 'Notes' column was removed.